Why modern book control is less about catching abusers — and more about eliminating gray zones they quietly monetize.

 Pattern: promo groups retain elevated leverage long after conversion.

-• Higher leverage eases onboarding; later the client migrates to standard trading but keeps promo leverage because CRM state and risk state aren’t bound tightly.
+Higher leverage eases onboarding — it's good marketing.
+But later the client migrates to standard trading and keeps promo leverage because CRM state and risk state aren't tightly bound.
+Nobody notices until drawdowns get deeper and stop-out clusters start spilling into LP rejections.

 Controls that keep CRM and risk in sync: